For the new term information, please click below

 TIC Plus - TIC Plus are working remotely and remain accessible via phone and email to ensure all young people and parents are supported - ticplus.org.uk

-The Blurt Foundation’s ‘Helpful Hub’ - The Blurt Foundation has created a resource to support people through this unknown time.
-Their helpful hub provides advice and support - blurtitout.org/the-coronavirus-helpful-hub
+The Blurt Foundation’s ‘Helpful Hub’ - The Blurt Foundation has created a resource to support people. - blurtitout.org/the-coronavirus-helpful-hub

 The Mix - A useful resource to provide support on many topics.
 The following link provides support with tenancy-related queries - themix.org.uk/housing/renting/coronavirus

 Gloucestershire County Council’s Community Help Hub

 Hope Support Service - Online help for young people aged 11 to 25 years-old who have a loved one with a serious illness and are worried about what the virus means for them - hopesupport.org.uk

 Worried about your future or what your next steps should be?

 Get in touch with GC!
 Our staff are all here to support you.
 Reach out to our student support team, and we will be able to offer you help and guidance: 0345 155 2020 / email@example.com

 University Concerns - UCAS has information for students worried about University applications - ucas.com

 Juggling your studies or work around childcare?